euwbah/musescore-xen-tuner/README.md

 - [ ] MIDI/MPE export with channel pitch bend support.

-## Target features
+## Feature target (for now)

-- Multiple accidentals (using symbols attached to a note)
+- Multiple accidental symbols (using symbols attached to a note) functioning as a single accidental.
 - any number of nominals + custom nominal tuning
 - equave stretching (1 equave = 1 cycle of nominals)
 - custom accidental tuning
-- declare a finite number of accidental permutations
+- declare a finite number of accidental permutations using chains of accidentals to support rank-N tunings & JI subgroups. (up to 1 accidental per chain can be present on a note).
-- rank-N tunings/JI subgroups of dim-N with N different chains of accidentals
+- Allow irregular step sizes within a single accidental chain.
 - transpose up/down to the nearest pitch
 - enharmonic respell
 - a list of copyable tuning configs of commonly used tunings for beginner users.